toopay/gas-orm/readme.md

 A lighweight and easy-to-use ORM for CodeIgniter

 ## Installation

 Put Gas.php on your libraries folder and gas.php in config folder.

-## Usage
+## Overview

 Gas was built specifically for CodeIgniter app.
 It uses standard CI DB packages, also take anvantages of its validator class.

-### Overview
 Gas provide methods that will map your database table and its relation, into accesible object.

-#### Convention
+### Convention

 An example model of user :

 ```php
 class User extends Gas {